-Just for your information, if you’re using a Microsoft account on Windows 8.1, and in case your PC is not connected to the Internet, then Windows you can log you in using last used password.
-You can make Windows 8.1 auto-logon at wake up using two ways mentioned below:
+Just for your information, if you’re using a Microsoft account on Windows 10, and in case your PC is not connected to the Internet, then Windows you can log in using the last used password.
+You can make Windows 10 auto-logon at wake up using two ways mentioned below:

 Make Windows 10 Auto Login After Sleep

 From the Windows 10 WinX Menu, open Settings > Accounts > Sign-in options.
 Here, under Require sign-in, drop-down menu, you will see two options:

 You can restart the machine now to make changes effective.
 That’s it!